 As you may have guessed, manual machines require manual work.
 Most have a lever that needs to be turned to roll the fabric through the die.

 Some manual machines have a powered component that makes it easier to turn the crank or lever.

 As the material moves through the die, pressure is applied and the die cuts the material.

-A digital fabric die cutting machine machine looks more like a printer than a traditional die cutting machine.
+An electric fabric die cutting machine looks more like a printer than a traditional die cutting machine.
 The machine does most of the work, and it communicates with a special software program that tells it how to cut the material.
 Well-known digital brands include Silhouette and Cricut.

 Digital machines don’t use traditional dies because they’re equipped with blades.
 They connect to computers through a USB port.

 One of the advantages of using a digital machine is that you can have an unlimited number of designs.
 Because there are no physical dies to store, you can download and use as many shapes and designs as you want.

 No matter whether you choose a manual or digital model, the manufacturer will include everything you need to get started.
 Many also come with a few dies to help you get started.
 Check the product description beforehand to see if it comes with any dies.

 With digital machines, cut files and cartridges are usually sold separately.